Skip to main content

 • Now inhale through the right nostril, closing it off with the right thumb, and exhaling through the left nostril.

 Was that explanation just a bit confusing?
-Cause honestly, when I first did this technique I had to watch a video to get it right.
+Honestly, when I first did this technique I had to watch a video to get it right.
 But boy I sure felt great afterward!

 Watch this short two-minute video on how to do alternate nostril breathing.